 Keep the seeded area as evenly moist as possible to help seeds germinate and seedlings establish.
 Weeds must be kept under control.
 Once sprouted, most mixes don't need additional water except during long periods of hot, dry weather.
 All of our mixes should regrow for several years, but will eventually benefit from reseeding.
 By late summer, many components will produce seed heads that can be harvested and replanted the following spring.

-When and how to seed?
+When and how to sow?

 Most of the seeding takes place between February and April, when nature wakes up.
 Sowing is usually done at this time.
-Sow your seeds in small containers placed inside (or in a greenhouse outside), in the light, with a soil always slightly moist.
+Sow your seeds in small containers placed indoors (or in a greenhouse outdoors), in the light, with soil always slightly moist.
 You will then see your plants appear.
 When outside temperatures are above 10 degrees at night, you can place your plants directly in the ground.

 NOTE: When the temperature allows it, you can also sow directly in the ground (without sowing indoors), however this will delay flowering, since you cannot do this step before May-June, depending on the regions and the vagaries of the weather.

-Broadcast sowing:Spread the seeds as homogeneously as possible over the entire surface to be sown.
+Sowing on the fly:Spread the seeds as evenly as possible over the entire area to be sown.